So you want to print from your Chromebook, and you want the best printer for your Chromebook.

-Can we get a little big woot?
+Can I get a little big woot?

 Woot.
 Let’s roll.

-Here’s our list of the top 5 absolute best printers for Chromebooks for 2017
+Here’s our list of the top 5 absolute best printers for Chromebooks for 2019

-Best Chromebook Printer #1: Canon MX492 Wireless All-IN-One Printer
+Best Chromebook Printer #1: Canon MX492 Wireless All-In-One Printer

 Canon is a very well-known and trusted brand in the printing and camera departments worldwide.
 The MX492 is a wireless printer designed with AirPrint, which means it can print wirelessly from your Chromebook without connecting wires and deal with setting it up.